 Andrew Marin is the President and Founder of The Marin Foundation (www.themarinfoundation.org), a public charity working to build bridges between the LGBT community and conservatives through biblical and social education, scientific research and diverse community gatherings.
 He has a BA in Applied Psychology from the University of Illinois-Chicago, and an MA in Urban Studies with concentrations in Social Change and Theology from Eastern University.
 Andrew is the author of the award winning book Love Is an Orientation (2009), and its interactive six-session DVD Curriculum (2011).
 Since 2010 he has been asked by the United Nations to advise their various agencies on bridging opposing worldviews, civic engagement and theological aspects of reconciliation.
 Andrew has recently spoken before world leaders at the United Nations International Headquarters in both Geneva, Switzerland and New York City, as well as to members of the US Senate on Capitol Hill.
 His speech Homophobia and Bridging from within the Evangelical Church—given on Capitol Hill the night before the Inauguration of President Barack Obama in 2009—is archived in the Smithsonian Museum in Washington, DC.
-Andrew has been featured on the BBC World News, NPR, CBS, ABC, Salon, GLAAD, 700 Club, Dallas Morning News, Christian Post and is a regular guest on American’s most listened to Christian radio program, The Frank Pastore Show, among others.
+Andrew has been featured on the BBC World News, NPR, CBS, ABC, Salon, GLAAD, 700 Club, Dallas Morning News, Christian Post and is a regular guest on American’s most listened to Christian radio program, Faith & Reason, among others.
 The Marin Foundation’s I’m Sorry Campaign was recently named by BuzzFeed as #1 on the list of 21 Pictures That Will Restore Your Faith In Humanity.
-Andrew lives in the LGBT Boystown neighborhood of Chicago with his wife Brenda, and blogs at www.patheos.com/blogs/loveisanorientation.
+Andrew and his wife Brenda are currently living in St. Andrews, Scotland as Andrew pursues his PhD. in cultural anthropology.
+Andrew continues to blog at www.patheos.com/blogs/loveisanorientation.

 Jason Bilbrey is the Director of Pastoral Care at The Marin Foundation.
 He studied for his M.A. in Theology at Fuller Theological Seminary before moving to Chicago in 2011 with his wife, Courtney, and daughter, Norah.
 They live in the heart of Chicago’s Boystown, one of the most established LGBTQ neighborhoods in the country, and are very invested in their community.
-Prior to working at The Marin Foundation, Jason was on the pastoral staff of a multi-ethnic church plant in Los Angeles and volunteers regularly at his Bronzeville-area church.
-Jason’s desire is to see LGBTQ members, their families and communities engage in authentic and constructive dialogue, ruled by love, and truly desiring to understand the other.
-You can find Jason and his daughter most saturday mornings visiting the pigs in farm section of the Lincoln Park Zoo.
+Prior to working at The Marin Foundation, Jason was on the pastoral staff of a multi-ethnic church plant in Los Angeles; he volunteers regularly at his Bronzeville-area church.
+Jason’s desire is to see LGBTQ members, their families, and communities engage in authentic and constructive dialogue, ruled by love, and truly desiring to understand the other.
+You can find Jason and his daughter most Saturday mornings visiting the pigs in the farm section of the Lincoln Park Zoo.